olgadk7/olgadk7.github.io/_posts/2024-11-13-eudemonia.md

     - **Personalized Therapies**: Tailored treatments based on individual protein conformations.
     - **Disease Mechanisms**: Insights into protein misfolding diseases like Alzheimer's.
     - **Drug Design**: More effective and targeted drugs through structure-based methodologies.

-4. **From Traditional Antibody Design to AI-Evolved Antibodies**: Enhanced binding capabilities.
+    d. **From Traditional Antibody Design to AI-Evolved Antibodies**: Enhanced binding capabilities.
 AI can simulate and "evolve" antibodies by generating and selecting optimal structures based on desired properties.
 This approach can rapidly produce antibodies with better performance than traditional methods, which often rely on trial-and-error or laboratory-based optimization.
 The AI-evolved antibody might be better suited for targeting, more effective in binding to its antigen, or more stable in the bloodstream, making it more efficient for therapeutic use.

 4. **Dr. Perlmutter and Dr. Shai Efrati on Cognitive Function**: They discussed how hyperbaric oxygen treatment can treat neurodegenerative diseases like Alzheimer's and Parkinson's, which is significant.
 When asked what would be the number one thing to not lose cognitive function, Dr. Efrati said: **“Make yourself needable (be needed by others), on a daily basis.
 All the rest will work out.”** In other words, having a purpose and being essential to others can positively influence one's biology, motivating the body to preserve itself.
 Dr. Efrati notes that retirement, often associated with a loss of purpose, is a significant risk factor for age-related diseases.
 By remaining active and engaged, individuals can maintain their health and vitality.

-1. **AI, Psychedelics & Psychotherapy With Dave Rabin**
+5. **AI, Psychedelics & Psychotherapy With Dave Rabin**
     - **Psychedelics as Neurocatalysts**: Psychedelics and certain therapeutic approaches act as “neurocatalysts,” enhancing brain function, neuroplasticity, perspective, and self-awareness, which is essential for long-term mental health improvement.
     - **Modulating the Default Mode Network (DMN)**: The DMN, associated with the ego and habitual thought patterns, often restricts new perspectives.
 Psychedelics can modulate DMN activity, helping break entrenched patterns and facilitating new ways of thinking, thus enabling personal growth.
     - **Biological Changes and Therapy**: Research into DNA methylation changes associated with MDMA therapy for PTSD suggests biological changes that correspond to therapeutic improvement, a step toward understanding how psychedelics affect gene expression and mental health outcomes.

-2. **Juliana Hauser's Talk: Holistic Sexuality—Empowerment Through Agency and Identity**: At the core of Hauser's approach is the idea of **agency**—individuals are encouraged to reclaim control over their sexuality, feel empowered in their desires, and understand sexuality as part of a broader, evolving identity that intersects with personal values, cultural norms, and self-expression.
+6. **Juliana Hauser's Talk: Holistic Sexuality—Empowerment Through Agency and Identity**: At the core of Hauser's approach is the idea of **agency**—individuals are encouraged to reclaim control over their sexuality, feel empowered in their desires, and understand sexuality as part of a broader, evolving identity that intersects with personal values, cultural norms, and self-expression.

-3. **Functional Medicine and Biomarker Testing with Mark Hyman and his team**: Function Health conducts extensive biomarker testing, doing 60–100 tests instead of the ~20 typically done at annual check-ups, making it better at uncovering hidden indicators.
+7. **Functional Medicine and Biomarker Testing with Mark Hyman and his team**: Function Health conducts extensive biomarker testing, doing 60–100 tests instead of the ~20 typically done at annual check-ups, making it better at uncovering hidden indicators.
 It promises to take us from a disease care system to a health care system.
 (23andMe ****has also expanded its offerings btw).

-4. In **Gutbliss: The Intricate World of Gut Health With Robynne Chutkan, and Mahmoud Ghannoum** emphasized the intricate interplay between bacteria and fungi in the gut microbiome, highlighting how this balance impacts digestion, immunity, and even neurological conditions like autism.
+8. In **Gutbliss: The Intricate World of Gut Health With Robynne Chutkan, and Mahmoud Ghannoum** emphasized the intricate interplay between bacteria and fungi in the gut microbiome, highlighting how this balance impacts digestion, immunity, and even neurological conditions like autism.
 Dr. Ghannoum's pioneering research into the **mycobiome**—the fungal component of the gut—underscores its critical role in shaping overall health, including its influence on inflammation and microbial dysbiosis.
 Practical insights shared included dietary strategies to nurture a balanced gut ecosystem, focusing on fiber, fermented foods, and reducing environmental stressors that disrupt bacterial and fungal harmony.

 ### In-between $treatments$: